chartjs/chartjs-plugin-annotation/docs/guide/types/box.md

 | `yMax` | Bottom edge of the box in units along the y axis.
 | `yMin` | Top edge of the box in units along the y axis.
 | `yScaleID` | ID of the Y scale to bind onto.
 If missing, the plugin will try to use the scale of the chart, configured as `'y'` axis.
 If more than one scale has been defined in the chart as `'y'` axis, the option is mandatory to select the right scale.
 | `z` | The `z` property determines the drawing stack level of the box annotation element.
-All visible elements will be drawn in crescent order of `z` option, with the same `drawTime` option.
+All visible elements will be drawn in ascending order of `z` option, with the same `drawTime` option.

 ### Styling